Designating bathing waters in Wales: guidance note

 1. Applicant details

 Any individual or organisation can apply for a site to be recognised as a bathing water.
 We need to have the details of the lead applicant and those of any supporting applicant (such as individuals helping to complete the bather survey) for any correspondence or validation relating to the application.
-Your details will not be shared with the public at any point in the designation process.
+Your personal details will not be shared with the public at any point in the designation process.

 2. Identifying your proposed bathing water